glanzz/snippets/README.md

 ### Snippets

-Import snippets of code from any git repository dynamically to your working repository
+Import snippets of code from any git repository dynamically to your working repository.

+#### Use Cases
+- Control part of code without deployment just by development

 Easy Install: